 Dr. Shelest is a Rotary Peace Fellow 2010, Black Sea Young Reformer 2011, John Smith Fellow 2012, Marshall Memorial Fellow 2015/2016.
 She was recognized as “40 under 40 Ukrainian Emerging Leader 2013” by the US-Ukraine Foundation

 Associate Professor at the Institute of International Relations of Kyiv National Taras Shevchenko University.
 He’s also a Director to the Center of International Studies, an NGO, specializing at regional security studies and foreign policy of Ukraine.
 He has also been invited as a visiting professor to the University of Iowa and was teaching at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
 Currently, he also serves as an Advisor to the Member of Parliament.
 Dr. Kapitonenko’s main research focus is on conflict studies and Ukrainian foreign policy.
 He’s been managing a number of analytical projects, and he’s an author of a textbook on international conflict studies, a monograph on power factor in international politics, and more than 60 articles on various foreign policy and security issues.
 He is regular presented as a commenter at the Ukrainian media.
 In 2012, he was awarded the National Prize of Ukraine in science.

 Anastasia GerasimchukAssistant to Editor

-PhD student at the International Relations Department of Odessa I.I.
-Mechnikov National University.
+Affiliated expert at the Foreign Policy Council “Ukrainian Prism”.
 Areas of research interests include international conflict studies, U.S. foreign policy in the Middle East, Middle East security problems, including regional conflicts and religious tensions.
 Participated in different international conferences, including Odessa National University Model United Nations, NATO Young UA Security Forum, School of International Analytics.